kgotsosm/Data-Science/README.md

 # Pandas practice

-## Data science projects and exercises in pandas
+## Projects and exercises in pandas
 --------------------------------------